ashu1281/HomeToGo-Webapp/README.md

 # HomeToGo-Webapp

 ###### This Web application helps user to register home to assist you in finding the perfect rental home.
-Also you can find your next rental from search view in your targeted area.
+Also you can find your next rental from search view in your targeted area.Also owners can get tenant's easily.

 ## Built with Core PHP, PHP PDO, Bootstrap4, MYSQL.